 To gauge your audience, he suggested asking yourself these questions: Will you be presenting in front of a diverse group of entrepreneurs at a conference?
 Or a crowd of mobile industry professionals?
 Will you be at a local community event?
 Or pitching to investors in a boardroom?
 Once you have these parameters down, it’ll be easier to cater your pitch, in terms of length and structure, accordingly.

-Succinctly describe the problem and how you’re trying to solve it
+Succinctly describe the problem and how your startup solves it

 There are a number of ways to go about structuring your pitch, but what works for Lykke is painting a picture of the problem scenario at the very start.
 “Once I’ve outlined the pain point clearly, I talk about the potential impacts of the problem, provide context with market data and then go on to paint a picture of how we’ll solve it,” he added.

 Back up your points with data

 Establishing credibility during a pitch is crucial.
 But, how do you do that?
 “Avoid general statements and use numbers as often as possible,” said Candy Behunin, who heads marketing at Unicorn Pitch, a pitch deck design service for startups.
 Lykke shared a similar opinion and stressed that it’s also critical to use data from various reliable sources to help people understand the problem you’re tackling as well as the impact the solution might have.